 }

-Notice that the file loading will occur synchronously where the web page will actually stop and wait for the completion of the xmlReq.open() function to return with the opened file content.
+Notice that the file loading will occur synchronously where the web browser will actually stop and wait for the completion of the xmlReq.open() function to return with the content of the opened file.
 If the file should be missing, the opening operation will fail, and the response text will be null.

 The synchronized “stop and wait” for the completion of xmlReq.open() function is inefficient and may result in slow loading of the web page.
 This shortcoming will be addressed in Chapter 4 when you learn about the asynchronous loading of game resources.

 Note The XMLHttpRequest() object requires a running web server to fulfill the HTTP get request.
-This means you will be able to test this project from within the NetBeans IDE.
+This means you will be able to test this project from within the Visual Studio Code with the installed Go Live extension.
 However, unless there is a web server running on your machine, you will not be able to run this project by double-clicking the index.html file directly.
 This is because there is no server to fulfill the HTTP get requests and the GLSL shader loading will fail.

 With this modification, the SimpleShader constructor can now be modified to receive and forward file paths to the loadAndCompileShader() function instead of the HTML element IDs.